wiselenium/wiselenium/README.md

 }
 ```

-Want to use the Page Object Pattern?
-OK, it would look like this:
+How about using that table abstraction with the Page Object Pattern?

 ```java
 public class WiseleniumPage {